silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/object_detection/README.md

 Run 'export_model/export_inference_graph.bat', model will be exported to the output folder.

 ## Inference
-To check how well is the object detection model, only three steps are needed.
+To check how well the object detection model is, only three steps are needed.
 Step 1.
 Copy pascal_label_map.pbtxt to 'inference/'.
 Step 2.
 Open 'inference/config.ini' and set some parameters
 * img_path: Path to image directory be detected.